 The basic dog obedience training commands are: Sit, Stay, Down, Come, Heel and No.

 All of the other basic training commands revolve around the “sit” and “stay” commands.
 If your dog doesn’t “sit” and “stay” on command, by all means, take as much time as you need and practice it!

 Your dog needs to Sit and Stay without becoming distracted.
 If your dog can not “stay” on command, it can wander off.
 That could have horrific results.
 It might actually be injured or even killed, especially if you live on a busy street.

-If you do not know how to teach the “sit” and “stay” commands to your dog, we suggest that you enroll in our Basic Dog Obedience Training class.
+If you do not know how to teach the “sit” and “stay” commands to your dog, we suggest that you contact us and ask for help teaching Basic Dog Obedience Training.

 The “Down” Command (Learn)

 The “down” or “lay down” command is a great command for your dog to know.
 With some dogs it actually works better with the “stay” command.
 The “down” command puts your dog into a more relaxed state of mind.
 It makes your dog more willing to hold the stay command for a longer period of time too.